How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

 When the oven is at temperature, place your ABS object in the oven on an oven-safe surface for 30 minutes, plus an additional 15 minutes for every 3mm (1/8 inch) of object cross-section.

-Again, this will give the object enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallize, forming a sturdier internal matrix.
+Again, this will give the object enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign, and recrystallize, forming a sturdier internal matrix.
 As always, do not open the oven door during the annealing process.

 Once the time is up, turn the oven off, leaving your object in the oven.
 This gradual cooling process will reduce warping and the reoccurrence of internal stress caused by abrupt cooling.